This blog post was updated on October 19, 2021.

 Children who use the app freely are able to explore any and everything available.
 Kids get on the app to visit the various communities looking to connect with others who share similar interests.
 Unfortunately, they can come across inappropriate content through chats, live streams, “saucy chat bubbles,” and more.

 The company that created the app, Narvii, Inc. rated the app for those over the age of 12.
-However, they state there is violence, profanity, drug, and tobacco references, as well as, sexual content.
-There is absolutely no monitoring on Amino.
-While there are curators, they are not tasked to monitor everything that occurs within the communities.
-Nor will they be held responsible for inappropriate actions that may happen.
+And while the community guidelines prohibit things like pornography, sexual content, hate speech, and violence, these things may not always be enforced.
 This makes Amino risky for kids as they may see and hear things that are inappropriate.

 Are Online Predators On Amino?